Southeast Tennessee · Where the Wild Still Lives

 Absolutely — all pets are welcome!
 We're a pet friendly property and we love seeing four-legged guests.
 Just clean up after your animals and keep them from disturbing other campers.
 Gator, our big fluffy German Shepherd, and Captain Brody, our 20 pound Boston Terrier, will probably both come say hello. 🐾

 The road into Salty Pines is gravel but totally manageable in a standard 2WD vehicle.
 No high clearance required.
-That said, if you're rolling in an overland rig or lifted 4x4, you'll feel right at home.
 The nearest gas and groceries are in Ducktown, TN — stock up before you arrive!

-The Ocoee Adventure Center is just 15 minutes away, plus many more outfitters running trips on the Ocoee River — one of the most famous whitewater rivers in the Southeast and site of the 1996 Olympic whitewater events.
+Our partner outfitter RaftOne is just 15 minutes away on the Ocoee River — one of the most famous whitewater rivers in the Southeast and site of the 1996 Olympic whitewater events.
 First timers and seasoned paddlers are both well taken care of.
 Pro tip — check with us before you book a rafting trip!
-We're constantly receiving discount offers from local outfitters exclusively for our guests.
+We work directly with RaftOne to get discounted rates exclusively for our guests.
 It's one of the reasons so many people keep coming back to Salty Pines. 🚣

 The Château

-Want four walls, a hot tub, and a full kitchen?
+Want four walls and a full kitchen?
 Just a short drive from Salty Pines sits The Château — a private 3 bed / 2 bath cabin on 4 secluded acres in SE Tennessee.
 All the adventure, with a little more comfort waiting at the end of the day.

 3 Bedrooms 2 Bathrooms 4 Acres Sleeps Groups